-There must be a program coordinator.
-(Core) - 2.11.a.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - 2.11.b.
-At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)
+- 2.10.b.
+There must be at least one core physician faculty member, in addition to the program director, with ABOHNS certification in neurotology and who has completed a neurotology fellowship program. ^(Core) - 2.11.
+Program Coordinator There must be a program coordinator. ^(Core) - 2.11.a.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) - 2.11.b.
+The program coordinator must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program. ^(Core)